 - to participate actively in Hendrix’s community of scholarship in literature

 and language by attending the twice-a-month Murphy Scholar meetings and supporting Hendrix-Murphy events;

 - to complete a tutorial course in literature or language;

-- to complete four cocurricular experiences in literature or language
+- to complete three cocurricular experiences in literature or language

 (many of which are activities Scholars may already be involved in, and may count

 for Odyssey credit).
 More details about these requirements are given here.

 About the community of scholarship in literature and language